AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/introduction.md

 ---
-title: About [!DNL Store Fulfillment]
+title: "Introduction to [!DNL Store Fulfillment]"
-description: Learn how [!DNL Store Fulfillment by Walmart Technologies] supports buy online, pick up in-store (BOPIS) services to Adobe Commerce and Magento Open Source customers.
-Use the Store Assist mobile to streamline BOPIS fulfillment and order processing for store associates and Commerce customers.
+description: "Learn how [!DNL Store Fulfillment for Adobe Commerce by Walmart Technologies] supports buy online, pick up in store (BOPIS) for customers.
+Use the Store Assist mobile to streamline BOPIS fulfillment and order processing for store associates and Commerce customers."
 role: User
 level: Intermediate
 exl-id: d2f90af8-3eba-499d-84de-4b70ecc7166c
 ---
-# About [!DNL Store Fulfillment by Walmart Technologies]
+# Introduction to [!DNL Store Fulfillment]

 Store Fulfillment for Adobe Commerce by Walmart Commerce Technologies is an advanced omnichannel fulfillment solution that integrates with your [!DNL Commerce] store to deliver a superior buy online, pick up in store (BOPIS) customer experience.